finkeissen/finkeissen/README.md

 Operationally verifiable projections derived from hypotheses and matrix. https://github.com/finkeissen/predictions

 ---
-## Step 6 - Art of Life
+## Step 6 - The LIFE Art Framework
-Several art projects — grounded in the research program, yet formally independent.
-This project is open to thoughtful contributions under the terms of the license. https://github.com/finkeissen/life
+Framework and art projects about life — grounded in the research-program, yet not formally bound.
+Contributions are welcome - if they operate under the architectural constraints of this repository. under the terms of the license. https://github.com/finkeissen/life

 ---